llc-trace/annotation-tool/README.md

 Tool for annotating actions and gestures.

-To run this install Streammlit and OpenCV
+To run this install Streamlit and OpenCV

 ```shell
 pip install streamlit